SShaDe: scalable shape deformation via local representations: Method

 \section{Method}

-Our method can be summarized by the pipeline in \Cref{fig:teaser}.
-Firstly, we apply a topology-preserving remeshing to obtain a low-resolution version of the original shape while still preserving the overall geometry.
+Our method achieves efficiency by optimizing a deformation on a low-resolution mesh but all information can be transferred accurately back to the original resolution.
+To that end, we first apply a topology-preserving remeshing to obtain a low-resolution version of the original shape while still preserving the overall geometry, see \Cref{sec:remeshing}.
 We then apply some deformation pipeline to the low-resolution mesh.
-Finally, we use a robust and conservative local reference frame to reconstruct the original geometry in the deformed pose.
+Finally, we use a robust and conservative local reference frame (\Cref{sec:lrf}) to reconstruct the original geometry in the deformed pose, see \Cref{sec:refinement}.
+An overview of our method can be found in \Cref{fig:teaser}.